 Business entities need to have disaster recovery plans ready for implementation at any time to ensure that they are able to continue providing their services or products in case of any unforeseen emergency situations.
 This helps the entity overcome an IT disruption.

-Is there instruction by any regulator to regulated entities to have DRP?
+Is there instruction by any regulator to regulate entities to have DRP?

 What is the added value to business entities from implementing Disaster Recovery Plan (DRP)?

-- Identify, asses, and evaluate approximately all the expected disasters that may face the entity from IT perspective.
+- Identify, assess, and evaluate approximately all the expected disasters that may face the entity from IT perspective.

 - Develop the required procedures and controls to mitigate or transfer the expected risks.

-- Protect the entity against potential threats to maintain the business continuity.
+- Protect the entity against potential threats to maintaining business continuity.

 - Ensure compliance with regulatory requirements.

-What are the services offered by Baker Tilly?
+What are the services offered by Baker Tilly Kuwait?